captionpoint/CaptionPoint-Server/public/freakshow.md

 Oh, it hasn’t been three weeks…
 ---
 ## JUDITH:
-No, I suppose not yet
+No, I suppose not yet.
+---
 ---
 ## MATTHEW:
 She doesn’t have to do this, you know.